bhagawatihriday-prog/Advanced_Programming/README.md

-# Assignment_06
+# Assignment_07
-Develop a student performance analyzer in Java.
-You are given a list of students of your batch.
-Each student has: id (int) //don't include CSB string name (String) courses (List<String>) scores (Map<String, Integer>) where key = course, value = marks

-Do:
+Develop an activity log analyzer in python:

+You are given a list of activity records:
+{
+    "user": str,              //roll numbers of students
+    "action": str,          //Online activities of students such as - apps, websites visited etc.
+    "duration": float   //screen time for each activity }

+You must:

-1. Store students using appropriate collections.
+1. Store data efficiently using python built-in containers.

-2. Implement the following methods:
+2. Implement the following:
-List<Student> getTopNStudents(List<Student> students, int n);
-Map<String, Double> getAverageScorePerCourse(List<Student> students);
-Set<String> getAllUniqueCourses(List<Student> students);

-Must use:

-1. Use ArrayList, HashMap, and HashSet
+def total_time_per_user(logs: list[dict]) -> dict[str, float]
+def most_active_users(logs: list[dict], k: int) -> list[str]
+def unique_actions(logs: list[dict]) -> set[str]

+3.
-2. Use Streams for aggregation and filtering
+a.
+Use dict, set, and list
-3. Sort students by average score (descending)
-4. Use Comparator
-5. Handle missing course scores using getOrDefault
-6. Ensure type safety using generics
+b.
+Use comprehensions where appropriate
+c.
+Use sorted() with key
+d.
+Avoid explicit loops where possible
+e.
+Use typing annotations
+f.
+Use defaultdict optionally
+f.
+Use reduce() to compute total activity time.

-Perform complexity analysis:
+4. Perform complexity analysis:
-1. What is the time complexity of computing course averages?
-2. What is the complexity of sorting top N students?
+a.
+Time complexity for computing top K users
+b.
+Space complexity of storing intermediate results